 To finish, they must connect to their account on your platform.
 Then in White Label > Settings they have to enter their domain name in the “Hostname” field.
 If they are using the domain for their white label admin panel, they must enter their domain name; if they are using a subdomain, they have to enter that subdomain.
 If the CNAME has not been configured correctly, they will receive an error message.

 They must also enter a name for their white label and the Application base Package Name (Android) and Application base Bundle ID (iOS).

 Then they must not forget to customize their admin panel by clicking on this icon on the right of the general menu at the top:

-Please note also that the customizations you make with this process will only appear at their white label editor address, and not on your platform, that’s why you may notice that the changes disappear when you close the customization panel.
+Please note also that the customisations you make with this process will only appear at their white label editor address, and not on your platform, that’s why you may notice that the changes disappear when you close the customisation panel.
 These changes are saved to be displayed at the address of their white label editor.

 If they were able to set the TTL to the minimum value, they should be able to access their white-label interface immediately by typing the name of their domain or subdomain into their web browser.
 If not, they should be able to access it within 24h.

 Then, once they have built the application of their first client, they should create an access to the application for him and give him the link to their white label panel.

 Thanks to this, his client will be able to manage his app on your client’s admin without knowing he is using your platform.